Failure mode and effects analysis: Functional failure mode and effects analysis

-The analysis should always be started by listing the functions that the design needs to fulfill.
+The analysis should always be started by someone listing the functions that the design needs to fulfill.
 Functions are the starting point of a well done FMEA, and using functions as baseline provides the best yield of an FMEA.
 After all, a design is only one possible solution to perform functions that need to be fulfilled.
 This way an FMEA can be done on concept designs as well as detail designs, on hardware as well as software, and no matter how complex the design.

-When performing an FMECA, interfacing hardware (or software) is first considered to be operating within specification.
+When performing a FMECA, interfacing hardware (or software) is first considered to be operating within specification.
 After that it can be extended by consequently using one of the 5 possible failure modes of one function of the interfacing hardware as a cause of failure for the design element under review.
-This gives the opportunity to make the design robust for function failure elsewhere in the system.
+This gives the opportunity to make the design robust against function failure elsewhere in the system.

 In addition, each part failure postulated is considered to be the only failure in the system (i.e., it is a single failure analysis).
 In addition to the FMEAs done on systems to evaluate the impact lower level failures have on system operation, several other FMEAs are done.
 Special attention is paid to interfaces between systems and in fact at all functional interfaces.
 The purpose of these FMEAs is to assure that irreversible physical and/or functional damage is not propagated across the interface as a result of failures in one of the interfacing units.
 These analyses are done to the piece part level for the circuits that directly interface with the other units.
 The FMEA can be accomplished without a CA, but a CA requires that the FMEA has previously identified system level critical failures.
 When both steps are done, the total process is called an FMECA.

 Ground rules

-The ground rules of each FMEA include a set of project selected procedures; the assumptions on which the analysis is based; the hardware that has been included and excluded from the analysis and the rationale for the exclusions.
+The ground rules of each FMEA include a set of project selected procedures; the assumptions on which the analysis is based; the hardware that has been included and excluded from the analysis; and the rationale for the exclusions.
 The ground rules also describe the indenture level of the analysis (i.e. the level in the hierarchy of the part to the sub-system, sub-system to the system, etc.), the basic hardware status, and the criteria for system and mission success.
 Every effort should be made to define all ground rules before the FMEA begins; however, the ground rules may be expanded and clarified as the analysis proceeds.
 A typical set of ground rules (assumptions) follows: